jackd/jackd.github.io/_posts/2025-11-11-rent-forever.md

 Maybe superannuation won't be enough because _nobody contributes to their super until after they've paid off their mortgage_, Michael.
 Superannuation alone is _precisely_ what could spare Australians from a financially precarious retirement, _especially if they're struggling to afford a mortgage_ - they just need financial education rather your blatant fear-mongering.

-This article from [The Conversation](https://theconversation.com/retiree-home-ownership-is-about-to-plummet-soon-little-more-than-half-will-own-where-they-live-115255) and later shared by the [Grattan Institute](https://grattan.edu.au/news/fewer-retirees-will-own-their-home-in-future-and-that-has-big-implications-for-policy/) has a whole section titled "You'll be OK if you own".
-It doesn't say you may be better off if you don't.

 Our national broadcaster ran a [story](https://www.abc.net.au/news/2024-10-23/australia-housing-market-retirement-with-a-mortgage/104484746) about a 66 year old civil servant who was delaying retirement to pay down her mortgage.
 No Linda!
 Put it into your super!
 Get the tax break and pull it out as soon as you retire to pay down the mortgage!

+While it's a little more dated, this article from [The Conversation](https://theconversation.com/retiree-home-ownership-is-about-to-plummet-soon-little-more-than-half-will-own-where-they-live-115255) and later shared by the [Grattan Institute](https://grattan.edu.au/news/fewer-retirees-will-own-their-home-in-future-and-that-has-big-implications-for-policy/) has a whole section titled "You'll be OK if you own".
+It doesn't say you may be better off if you choose not to.

 I could go on.
 All these articles relate later entry into the housing market to poorer retirement outcomes.
 At no point in any of them does anyone even hint that maybe - just maybe - the causal factor might be the amount invested into wealth appreciating assets rather than the particular choice of assets, or that the solution to retirement funding might be to use Australia's system designed specifically for retirement funding.